Looking for a new graphics card? Need help making your decision? In this guide, we’ve outlined five important things to consider when choosing a GPU.

-The first thing you’ll want to know about buying a graphics card is that there are only two main GPU manufacturers: NVIDIA and AMD.
+The first thing you’ll want to know about buying a graphics card is that there are only three main GPU manufacturers: NVIDIA, AMD, and Intel.

-However, while NVIDIA and AMD are the only GPU manufacturers, they license other companies to sell their GPUs.
-Companies like ASUS, Gigabyte, EVGA, MSI, etc. sell their own graphics cards with AMD or NVIDIA GPUs on them.
+Also, while NVIDIA, AMD, and Intel are the only consumer-GPU manufacturers, they license other companies to sell their GPUs.
+Companies like ASUS, Gigabyte, XFX, PowerColor, MSI, etc. sell their own graphics cards with AMD or NVIDIA or Intel GPUs on them.

 These companies typically offer different cooling solutions, clock rates, and software on their video cards.
 So, while the GPUs may be the same across different resellers’ graphics cards, the cooling and software (and, thus, performance) can vary to a certain degree.

 It’s important to note, that if you don’t want to support one company over the other (as some people do) and performance is your only goal, then price-to-performance is going to be the biggest determining factor in what graphics card you can get.

 Graphics card prices change frequently, and there are many different tiers of graphics card performance.
 On some tiers, NVIDIA-based graphics cards will offer you better price-to-performance.
 On other tiers, it may be an AMD-based video card that will offer you the best price-to-performance option.

 NVIDIA stands out for its advances raytracing performance and features like DLSS.

 However, AMD often prices their GPUs better for the performance they offer.

 So, there is really no one answer to which GPU manufacturer is the best option.
 It really depends on what your budget is and what kind of deals/sales are available at the time you go to buy your graphics card.